oesmith/puffing-billy/README.md

 Billy.config.whitelist = ["#{server.host}:#{server.port}"]
 ```

+If you would like to cache whitelisted URLs, you can define them in `c.cache_whitelist`.
+This is useful for scenarios where you may want to set `c.non_whitelisted_requests_disabled` to `true` to only allow whitelisted URLs to be accessed, but still allow specific URLs to be treated as if they were non-whitelisted.

 If you want to use puffing-billy like you would [VCR](https://github.com/vcr/vcr)
 you can turn on cache persistence.
 This way you don't have to manually mock out
 everything as requests are automatically recorded and played back.
 With cache